 Packing should remain pretty much unchanged for your staycation in the UK, but there are a few extra things you might want to consider.

+It’s sensible to pack yourself a first aid kit.
 Add onto that plenty of hand sanitiser for the times when you can’t get to a sink.

 And finally, pack face masks for everyone on your trip – making sure to account for changes and any unexpected extensions to your staycation.

 Understandably, 80% of the people involved in our survey said they thought travel insurance was more important now than ever.

 Of course, during your staycation you’ll be covered for emergency healthcare by our excellent NHS.
 You can also see a GP away from home without re-registering, you’ll just need to fill in a ‘temporary resident’ form or speak to the local practice.

 The key with travel insurance for your staycation in the UK is that it covers things beyond healthcare, such as cancellations and travel plans.
 70% of people surveyed said they had to cancel or change their travel plans due to coronavirus.